inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 If you’re using Mailshake, you will have mountains of data on which headlines are performing best for your niche.
 You will also be able to A/B test headlines, which will provide you fascinating insights.

-Email answer rate
+#### Email answer rate

 Your answer rate can be impacted by 1) tweaking the body of your email and 2) your follow-up sequences.
-Of course, your headline can play on this too, which is why I recommend testing one variable in one niche at a time.
+Of course, your headline can play on this too, which is why I recommend isolating one variable in one niche at a time.

 **Our secret sauce?**